 Newman Lake is a very small town located in the state of Washington.
 With a population of 2,727 people and just one neighborhood, Newman Lake is the 191st largest community in Washington.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Newman Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Newman Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Newman Lake is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Newman Lake who work in sales jobs (21.44%), management occupations (13.80%), and office and administrative support (11.87%).

 A relatively large number of people in Newman Lake telecommute to their jobs.
 Overall, about 9.63% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.